bobwya/action-pkgcheck-ci/README.md

-# action-pkgcheck-ci
+# action-pkgcheck-scan

-Automatically run pkgcheck ci on a Gentoo Overlay and report all QA errors.
+Automatically run pkgcheck scan on a Gentoo Overlay and report all QA errors.

 ## Basic Usage